The Ultimate Spain Bucket List (50 Top Experiences)

 32. Attend Feria de Abril

-If you’re looking for authentic cultural experiences in Spain, you’ll want to attend Feria de Abril in Seville.
-As its name suggests, this event takes place in April, and it’s one of the most famous events in Andalusia.
+If you’re looking for authentic cultural experiences in Spain, you’ll want to attend the Feria de Abril in Seville.
+As its name suggests, this event takes place in April and is one of the most famous events in Andalusia.

-Be ready for colourful traditional flamenco dresses, fireworks, attractions and delicious food and wine (including rebujito, Seville’s traditional wine) for a week.
+Be ready for a week of colourful traditional flamenco dresses, fireworks, attractions, delicious food, and wine (including rebujito, Seville’s traditional wine).

 Eat and drink at the many beautifully decorated booths, attempt to dance flamenco or watch the passionate flamenco dancers, go on a ride or simply walk through the event complex while enjoying the lively atmosphere.